14. Graphs

 -

 An isolated vertex is a vertex that is not an endpoint of any edge.
+That is, an isolated vertex is the same as a vertex that has degree 0.

 -

-14.2.
+14.3.
 Simple Graphs

-A simple graph is a graph that has no loops and no parallel edges (that is, no two edges can connect the same endpoints.)
-This means that each edge is determined by its two distinct endpoints.
-This allows us to give a relatively simple but formal set-theoretic definition of "simple graph".
-This formal definition can be useful if you need to implement a simple graph in code.
+Recall that in a simple graph, there are no loops and no parallel edges (that is, you cannot have two different edges that connect the same pair of endpoints.)
+This means that for a simple graph, each edge is determined by its two distinct endpoints.
+This allows us to give a relatively simple but formal set-theoretic definition of “simple graph.”
 Graphs discussed in this textbook are assumed to be simple unless stated otherwise.

-14.2.1.
-A Formal Definition
+14.3.1.
+A Formal Definition of Simple Graph

-14.3.
+14.4.
 Directed Graphs

 The main focus of this chapter will be undirected simple graphs, but we will briefly discuss directed graphs in this section.

 A directed graph (or digraph ) is a graph in which the edges are directed from one vertex to another vertex.
-Each edge has an initial vertex \(u\) and a terminal index \(v;\) the edge is drawn as an arrow pointing from \(u\) to \(v.\)
+Each edge has an initial vertex \(u\) and a terminal vertex \(v;\) the edge is drawn as an arrow pointing from \(u\) to \(v.\)

 We can give a formal set-theoretic definition of simple directed graph as well.
 To indicate the directed edges, ordered pairs of vertices are used instead of 2-element sets.

-A simple directed graph \(G=\left(V,\ E\right)\) is an ordered pair consisting of a set \(V\) of objects called vertices (or nodes ) and a set \(E\) of objects called edges .
-A directed edge \(e\in\ E\) is an ordered pair of the form \(e=\left(x,y\right)\), where the vertices \(x\) and \(y\) are two different elements of \(V\).
-Vertex \(x\) is the initial vertex of \(e\) and vertex \(y\) is the terminal vertex of edge \(e\).
+A simple directed graph \(G=\left(V,\ E\right)\) is an ordered pair consisting of a set \(V\) of objects called vertices (or nodes ) and a set \(E\) of objects called directed edges.
+Each directed edge \(e\in\ E\) is an ordered pair of the form \(e=\left(x,y\right)\), where \(x\) and \(y\) are two different vertices in set \(V.\) For the directed edge \(e=\left(x,y\right),\) \(x\) is the initial vertex of \(e\) and \(y\) is the terminal vertex of edge \(e\).

-14.4.
+14.5.
 Examples of Simple Graphs

 In this section presents several classes of graphs.